zonemaster/zonemaster/README.md

 All supported OSs, except CentOS Linux 7, support algorithms 15 and 16 out of the box.
-To get the support in CentOS Linux 7 a newer version of OpenSSL has to be installed and Zonemaster-LDNS has to be instlled following special instructions.
+To get the support in CentOS Linux 7 a newer version of OpenSSL has to be installed and Zonemaster-LDNS has to be installed following special instructions found in the [Zonemaster-Engine] installation instructions.

 ## Translation